BSidesPDX/bsidespdx.org/events/2017/contests_and_events.md

 **Karmageddon**

 Hey, do you like reddit?
-Do you have mad karma havesting skills?
+Do you have mad karma harvesting skills?
 Sign up for Karmageddon at [http://karmageddon.net/](http://karmageddon.net/), and test your karma skills against other BSidesPDX attendees!

 **Tech Book Swap**